murundb/murundb.github.io/docs/optimization/linear_programming/algebraic_aspects.md

 \end{align}
 $$

-Then we convert the rest of the constraints:
+Then we convert the free variable:

 $$
 \begin{align}